Anger encompasses a spectrum of emotions, from minor annoyances to intense rage.

-This blog post will take a look at anger from a Buddhist perspective.
-It will address some common questions on the topic.
+This blog post will examine anger from a Buddhist perspective and address frequent inquiries related to the topic.

 Anger is one of the three root causes of suffering according to Buddhism.
 It is considered one of the worst emotions and can cause harm to those who dwell on it.